-The Radiation Belt Storm Probes (RBSP) mission is part of NASA’s Living With a Star Geospace program to explore fundamental processes that operate throughout the solar system, in particular those that generate hazardous space weather effects near the Earth and phenomena that could affect solar system exploration.
+The Van Allen Probes mission, previously known as the Radiation Belt Storm Probes (RBSP) mission, is part of NASA’s Living With a Star Geospace program to explore fundamental processes that operate throughout the solar system, in particular those that generate hazardous space weather effects near the Earth and phenomena that could affect solar system exploration.

-RBSP will help us understand the Sun’s influence on the Earth and near-Earth space by studying the planet’s radiation belts on various scales of space and time.
+The Van Allen Probes are enabling us to understand the Sun’s influence on the Earth and near-Earth space by studying the planet’s radiation belts on various scales of space and time.

 Understanding the radiation belt environment and its variability has extremely important practical applications in the areas of spacecraft operations, spacecraft system design, mission planning, and astronaut safety.